 To see whether someone in your organization has shared Apache Access searches or dashboards:

-- Select Org from the left-nav menu, enter Apache Access in the search field, and press Return.
+- Select Library from the left-nav menu, enter Apache Access in the search field, and press Return.

 - Double-click the entry to open the dashboard.
 The dashboard contains the panels that the owner has set up to monitor Apache Access messages in meaningful ways.